sophgo/sophon-demo/sample/YOLOv5/README_EN.md

     └── instances_val2017_1000.json           # coco val2017_1000Dataset label file, used to calculate accuracy evaluation indicators
 ```

-## 4. Model Compilation
+### 3.2 Model Compilation

+**If you do not have to compile models, and you are using the datasets and models from [3.1 data prepration](#31-data-prepration), you can skip this section.**

-The exported model needs to be compiled into BModel to run on SOPHON TPU.
-If you use the downloaded BModel, you can skip this section.
-It is recommended that you use TPU-MLIR to compile BModel.
+Source model needs to be compiled into BModel to run on SOPHON TPU.
+Before compilation, it should be exported to onnx model, if your tpu-mlir's version >= v1.3.0(from v23.07.01 SDK on our official site), you can also use torchscript model.
+Please check out [YOLOv5_Export_Guide](./docs/YOLOv5_Export_Guide_EN.md).
+In the meantime, prepare datasets for inference and quantization if you need to.

-You need to install TPU-MLIR before compiling the model.
-For more information, please see [TPU-MLIR Environment Building](../../docs/Environment_Install_Guide_EN.md#1-tpu-mlir-environmental-installation).
-After installation, you need to enter the example directory in the TPU-MLIR environment.
-Use TPU-MLIR to compile the onnx model to BModel.
-For specific methods, please refer to "chapter 3.5" of the TPU-MLIR Quick start Manual.
-Compile the ONNX model (please obtain it from the corresponding version of SDK of [Sophgo official website](https://developer.sophgo.com/site/index.html?categoryActive=material)).
+Use TPU-MLIR to compile BModel, refer to [TPU-MLIR Installation](../../docs/Environment_Install_Guide_EN.md#1-tpu-mlir-environmental-installation) to install TPU-MLIR before compilation.
+After installation, you need to enter this sample's root directory in the TPU-MLIR environment, and use the scripts this sample provides to compile onnx model into BModel.
+For specific details of commands in these scripts, you can look out in `TPU-MLIR_Technical_Reference_Manual.pdf`(please obtain it from the corresponding version of SDK of [Sophgo official website](https://developer.sophgo.com/site/index.html?categoryActive=material)).

 - Generate FP32 BModel